Berkeley-CS195/sp23/assignments/computing-in-the-news.md

 ## Assignment Description

-For this assignment, you <b>must</b> select a different lecture topic from what you chose to discuss in Essays 1 and 2.
+For this assignment, you are not restricted to topics covered in lectures!
+However, any topic you choose should still be related to the "social implications of computing technology."

-Choose two articles published in 2023 that cover the same computing topic, concept, or event, that intersects with a CS 195 lecture.
+Choose two articles published in 2023 that cover the same topic, concept, or current event:

+1. The first article must be a non-opinion piece from a "top 10" news website, which are: TODO.
+If you would like to use a different site, please check with us first.
-The articles must be from different sources or provide different perspectives from each other.
-Do not use opinion pieces, even from primary news outlets.
+2. The second article must be an opinion piece from any news or blog site.

+Your essay will consist of two paragraphs:

-In your essay, provide context for the articles (what are they about?), and summarize them.
+1. In the first paragraph, summarize and provide context for the topic, concept, or current event.
+2. In the second paragraph, compare and contrast the news article and opinion piece.
+As part of your analysis, consider the perspective of the opinion piece's author.
+Who are they, and why did they include or omit certain details?

 ## Essay Format

 Title
-: Please include your selected lecture topic (or topics) at the top of the page.
+: Please include your title at the top of the page.

 Essay Length
 : Essays should be short: 300-400 words, excluding references.